doorstepecology/VI-s-from-iNat/README.md

 An R-based tool designed to calculate Vegetation Integrity (VI) scores for plant communities using observations exported from iNaturalist, aligned with the NSW Biodiversity Assessment Method (BAM).

-***this repo is a work-in-progress,  and will be updated asap.
-A couple of key files are yet to be published.
+***this repo is a work-in-progress.
 For updates contact doorstepecology@gmail.com

 📄 Overview